alloyzeus/az-wall/README.md

 **NOTE**: AlloyZeus is a codename for the project.
 It might or might not be retained as the name of the product.

-AlloyZeus is an attempt to build a methodology, modelling language (AZML), a set of tools, a standard library (stdlib) for AZML, and foundation libraries (packages) for supported target languages, that allows software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, reactive and end-to-end.
+AlloyZeus is an attempt to build a methodology, a modelling language (AZML), a set of tools, a standard library (stdlib) for AZML, and foundation libraries (packages) for supported target languages, that allows software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, reactive and end-to-end.

 Mind map: https://www.mindmeister.com/1593890042/alloyzeus-components